beda-software/fhir-py/README.md

 async/sync FHIR client for python.
 This package provides an API for CRUD operations over FHIR resources

+You can test this library by interactive FHIR course in the repository [Aidbox/jupyter-course](https://github.com/Aidbox/jupyter-course).

 # Getting started
 ## Async example
 ```Python